Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## ⚠️ The Vulnerability — CWE-78 Command Injection

-I deployed a tool called the "Internal File Search Tool" with an intentional command injection flaw.
-I concatenated user input directly into a shell command with zero sanitization — this is the vulnerability.
+The "Internal File Search Tool" was deployed with an intentional command injection flaw.
+User input is concatenated directly into a shell command with zero sanitization — this is the vulnerability.

 ```php
 <?php